 While many people think this may sound like science fiction, the fact is this technique is being used in many of today's most common foods.
 Whether it's a tomato that has been altered to withstand cold temperatures or an apple that has had its genes altered to keep it from bruising, there is little doubt genetically modified organisms play a very important role in many aspects of modern life.

+While it's somewhat easier to look on the back of a package to find out if any of the ingredients are modified, it's not as easy with other foods that we don't commonly associate with genetic engineering.
 What many consumers don't realize is that many of today's most edible foods have probably been altered genetically.
 In addition to tomatoes and apples, the United States Food and Drug Administration recently approved genetically modified potatoes that cannot be bruised or become brown, due to their enzyme levels being reduced.
 Along with this, those who love to eat pork will be happy to know that scientists have now used genetic modification to create pigs that glow in the dark, which was done by inserting genes from a jellyfish into their DNA.
 Just how this will impact eating pork is not quite clear, but those who want glow-in-the-dark pork chops may have something to look forward to in the years ahead.

 Despite many being wary of genetically modified foods, scientists state there are numerous benefits to these new types of foods.
 Among the most common benefits include better taste, foods that are more nutritious, and ones that are much more resistant to diseases and droughts.
 Because of this, scientists also believe that as more and more foods become resistant to diseases and droughts, food prices will become lower since there will be few if any shortages in the years ahead.